valtimo-platform/valtimo-documentation/release-notes/major12/12.0.0/valtimo-frontend-libraries.md

   The left sidebar did not show all case definitions when there were more than 10.
 Now the left sidebar will show all case definitions.

+* **Not possible to upload more than one file to the case management**

+  Uploading a file to the case management worked the first time, the rest of the uploads after that did not update the correct file.
+Now it is possible to upload more than one file.

 ## Breaking changes

 The following breaking changes were introduced: